PayPal Donations

 If these settings are not configured.
 Payments will show in your PayPal account as Unclaimed, which in turn will cause the donation status within GiveWP to be marked as “Pending”.

-If there are Unclaimed payments in your PayPal Account, before choosing the preferences above, those can be aproved individually and will set the donation status within GiveWP as “Complete”.
+If there are Unclaimed payments in your PayPal Account, before choosing the preferences above, those can be approved individually and will set the donation status within GiveWP as “Complete”.

 No, there are no additional fees for PayPal Donations, even for Credit Card donations on the site.